allo-media/eventail/README.md

 * [Conceptual design](https://hackmd.allo-media.net/5v-gV6uGSoOV-C-bogH0NA)
 * [Concrete design on RabbitMQ](https://hackmd.allo-media.net/V8sTyOUQRLqaSsMVW7qJ1g)

+### py_eda_tools.async_service

-This base class is a python implementation, fully asynchronous, of a base service conforming to this architecture on RabbitMQ.
+This package provides base classes for implementating fully asynchronous services conforming to this architecture on RabbitMQ.
-To develop a service, just inherit the class and provide a concrete implementation of the abstract methods to code the specific behavior of your service.
+To develop a service, just inherit one of the class (either `async_service.pika.Service` or `async_service.aio.Service` if you want async/await) and provide a concrete implementation of the abstract methods to code the specific behavior of your service.

 All the burden of communication, message safety, recovery, availability, load balancing and queue/exchange setup is taken care for you by this base class and RabbitMQ.
 It also provide a kind of supervisor to ensure automatic reconnection after a network failure.

 You just need to focus on the service logic you develop and then you can deploy as many instances of your service as you see fit, anywhere on the AM network, and the load will be automatically load-balanced between them.

+### py_eda_tools.sync_publisher

+A kombu based synchronous Endpoint for publishing purposes only (events and logs) .
+This is provided to help you port legacy applications to the EDA.

+### Command line utilities

 This package also provide some debugging command line tools :